 What is Unallocated space?

-But in fact, it only indicates that this area has no File System and is writable, but there may be files can be recovered.
-(When you format/delete a partition or delete files, only the records of the files are removed, but the real data is remaining.
-To Operating System, it is much faster and easier by this way, otherwise, it is a heavy work especially when there are large amount of files.)
+But in fact, it only indicates that this area has no File System and is writable, but there may be files that can be recovered.
+When you format/delete a partition or delete files, only the records of the files are removed, but the real data is remaining.
+To Operating System, it is much faster and easier by this way, otherwise, it is a heavy work especially when there are large amount of files.

 How to get Unallocated space?

-How to extend C drive with Unallocated?
+How to extend system partition C in Disk Management

 - Back up or transfer all files in drive D to other partition.